Davisson–Germer experiment

-The Davisson–Germer experiment was a 1923–1927 experiment by Clinton Davisson and Lester Germer at Western Electric (later Bell Labs), in which electrons, scattered by the surface of a crystal of nickel metal, displayed a diffraction pattern.
+The Davisson–Germer experiment was conducted from 1923 to 1927 by Clinton Davisson and Lester Germer at Western Electric (later Bell Labs).
+Electrons, scattered by the surface of a crystal of nickel metal, displayed a diffraction pattern.
 This confirmed the hypothesis, advanced by Louis de Broglie in 1924, of wave-particle duality, and also the wave mechanics approach of the Schrödinger equation.
-It was an experimental milestone in the creation of quantum mechanics.
+It was an experimental milestone in the development of quantum mechanics.